kristjan-u4/daca-portfolio/README.md

 As a software developer, I frequently utilized **Object-Relational Mapping (ORM)** frameworks to interact with databases and execute queries from application code, translating **PostgreSQL** tables into **Ruby** or **Java** classes.
 I was also often tasked with writing SQL queries to generate reports in CSV and Excel formats, so I already had a quite solid foundation in working with data.
 In fact, I have always genuinely enjoyed working with databases and SQL.

 Reflecting on my career as a developer, I've realized that I felt most fulfilled by analytical tasks.
-I loved delving into application code to troubleshoot errors and tracking down their root causes—sometimes digging into the core Ruby code itself.
+I loved delving into application code to troubleshoot problems and tracking down their root causes—sometimes digging into the core Ruby code itself.

 Because of my background, the words **"data"** and **"analysis"** strongly resonate with me.